mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 ### Workflows

-So far, we've been talking about "nouns" in our domain -- the data.
+So far, we've been talking about "nouns" in our domain--the data structures.
-In practice though, data structures are not the most important thing to model.
+In practice though, these are not the most important thing to model.
 Why is that?

-A business doesn't just *have* data, it *transforms* it somehow.
+Well, a business doesn't just *have* data, it *transforms* it somehow.
 That is, you can think of a typical business process as a series of data or document transformations.
 The value of the business is created in this process of transformation, so it is critically important to understand how these transformations work and how they relate to each other.

-Static data -- data that is just sitting there unused -- is not contributing anything.
+Static data--data that is just sitting there unused--is not contributing anything.
 So what causes a person (or automated process) to start working with that data and adding value?
 Often it's an outside trigger (a piece of mail arriving or your phone ringing), but it can also be a time-based trigger (you do something every day at 10 a.m.) or an observation (there are no more orders in the inbox to process, so do something else).

 Whatever it is, it's important to capture it as part of the design.
 We generally call these things *Domain Events*.
 Domain Events are the starting point for almost all of the business processes we want to model.
 For example: